A zero density estimate for Dedekind zeta functions: Proof of

-\section{Proof of \cref{thm:LFZDE-Artin}}
+\section{Proof of \cref{thm:ZDE-Artin}}

-In this section, we use \cref{cor:MVT_primes} to prove \cref{thm:LFZDE-Artin}.
-Our approach closely follows the approach in \cite{ST}.
-Indeed, by the results in \cref{sec:Artin}, it follows that for each $K\in\mathfrak{F}$, the $L$-function $L(s,\chi_K)$ is in the class $\mathcal{S}(m)$ described in \cite[Subsections 1.1-1.4]{ST}.
-We will rely heavily on the results in \cite{ST} with some minor modifications.
+In this section, we use \cref{cor:MVT_primes} to prove \cref{thm:ZDE-Artin}.
+Our approach closely follows the work of Soundararajan and Thorner \cite{ST}.
+Indeed, by the results in \cref{sec:Artin}, it follows that for each $K\in\mathfrak{F}_G$, the $L$-function $L(s,\chi_K)$ is in the class $\mathcal{S}(m)$ described in \cite[Subsections 1.1-1.4]{ST}, where $m=|G|-1$ (and the analytic conductor is $D_K e^{O(m)}$).
+We will rely heavily on the results in \cite{ST}, though we require some minor modifications.

-Let $K\in\mathfrak{F}(Q)$.
+Let $K\in\mathfrak{F}_G(Q)$.
 We have the Dirichlet series identity